13.10.2025 / Tanya Nyblom

 16.07.2024 / Sommar2023

-All bus timetables and routes in Raseborg can be found in the new travel planner, which is part of Bosse, and you can travel on them using Bosse tickets.
+All bus timetables and routes in Raseborg can be found in the travel planner, which is part of Bosse, and you can travel on them using Bosse tickets.

 Tickets